-As of December 2018, Moore is represented on Art UK by a handful of drawings.
+As of December 2018, Moore was represented on Art UK by a handful of drawings.
 While drawing remained part of his artistic practice up to his death in 1986, it is for his sculptures that he is internationally renowned.
 He once said:

 Sculpture is like a journey.
 You have a different view as you return.
 The three-dimensional world is full of surprises.

-Art UK’s Sculpture Project is giving us the chance to make sure key artists such as Moore are better represented on the site.
+Art UK's Sculpture Project is giving us the chance to make sure key artists such as Moore are better represented on the site.
 In 2018 photography was already underway to record Henry Moore sculptures across the country – both in collections and in public spaces.
-They will start to appear as records on our site from early 2019, with hundreds live by early 2021, as the project comes to a conclusion.
+They started to appear as records on our site from early 2019, with hundreds live by early 2021, as the project comes to a conclusion.
 As a quick introduction, here's a look at some of his astonishing works, from across the decades.

 Head, Kettle's Yard, Cambridge